ma-2pac/2700_A2/README.md

 # Members and roles

 **Fergus Charles**
-- Lead developer for exercise 2
-- Assisted in the creation of exercise 3 and its testing
+- Assisted in the creation of exercise 3, serial ext and its testing
+- Developed core for exercise 2
+- Serial and table output for ex1
-- General debugging of overall system
+- Building integration and General debugging of overall system

 **Marco Tupaz**
 - Assisted in the creation of exercise 3 and its testing